TUM-CS-CTV/CascadeMOO/README.md

 `conda install -c conda-forge ipopt 3.11.1 `

 ## Run the simulation code
-You can use this code to simulate the results of our paper.
-You can find the results in Tables 5-12 in the supplementary material of our paper.
-Save the simulation code i n your pc.
-Open it with spyder.
-Substitute the values of the control variables for the process schedule you wish to simulate.
+You can use the simulation code to reproduce all results in our paper.
+You can find the numerical values of the results in Tables 5-12 in the supplementary material of our paper.
+Save the simulation code in your pc.
+Open it with Spyder.
+Substitute the values of the control variables for the process schedule you wish to simulate and hit Run.

 ## Run the optimization codes
+You can use the the optimization code to produce all optimization results in our paper and more.
 Save both files in the same directory.
-To run the optimization codes open both files in spyder and run the xx file.
-You can produce all optimization results in our paper and more by varying the values of the parameters: Φ^EC, Φ^CC and k_La.
+To run the optimization codes open both files in Spyder and run the xx file.
+You can vary the values of the following
+parameters: Φ^EC, Φ^CC and k_La to make different sets of Pareto-optimal solutions.

 ## Publications
 When using this work, please cite our paper: